Health Library

 What is Neuroblastoma in Children?

-Neuroblastoma is the most common malignant (cancerous) extracranial solid tumor of childhood.
-It develops from the tissues that form the sympathetic nervous system, which is the part of the nervous system that regulates involuntary body functions.
+Neuroblastoma is the most common malignant (cancerous) extracranial (outside the cranium) solid tumor of childhood.
+It develops from the tissues that form the sympathetic nervous system.
+This system controls involuntary body functions (such as breathing, heart rate, digestion, blood pressure, eye reflexes).

-The tumor usually begins in the nerve tissues of the adrenal gland (above the kidney), but may also begin in nerve tissues of the neck, chest or pelvis.
+The tumor usually begins in the nerve tissues of the adrenal gland (above the kidney).
+It may also start in nerve tissues of the neck, chest or pelvis.

-Although neuroblastoma often is present at birth, it generally is not detected until the tumor begins to grow and compress the surrounding organs.
+Although often present at birth, it generally isn’t found until the tumor grows and compresses (squeezes) surrounding organs.

 Cancer cells can metastasize (spread) quickly to other areas of the body, such as lymph nodes, liver, lungs, bones, the central nervous system and bone marrow.
-Close to 70 percent of children diagnosed with neuroblastoma will have metastatic disease.
+The cells will spread in almost 70% of children diagnosed with neuroblastoma.
+There can be more than one tumor present.
+The primary tumor is the first that develops and is usually the source from which the tumor spreads to other locations.

-Approximately 650 children in the United States are diagnosed with this tumor each year, and most children affected by the disease are diagnosed before age 5.
-Neuroblastoma occurs with slightly more frequency in males than in females.
+About 650 children in the United States are diagnosed with this tumor each year, mostly before age 5.
+Neuroblastoma occurs slightly more often in males than in females.

 Neuroblastoma Causes

-Most neuroblastoma cells have abnormalities involving a particular chromosome (chromosome No. 1), and the more malignant tumors often have multiple copies of the oncogene MYCN in the tumor cells, but a number of other genetic abnormalities may also be present.
+Most neuroblastoma cells have abnormalities involving a particular chromosome (chromosome number 1).
+The more malignant tumors often have multiple copies of the oncogene MYCN, a tumor-specific protein found in the tumor cells.
+A number of other genetic abnormalities may also be present.

-The likelihood of the disease being present in a future sibling of a child with neuroblastoma is about 1 percent.
+The chance of the disease being present in a sibling of a child with neuroblastoma is about 1%.

-Research is currently underway to determine if maternal exposure during pregnancy to toxic substances, environmental pollutants or radiation could be linked to development of the disease.
+Research is ongoing to learn if maternal exposure to toxic substances during pregnancy, environmental pollutants or radiation could be linked to the development of the disease.

 Neuroblastoma Symptoms

-The symptoms of neuroblastoma vary greatly depending on size, location and spread of the tumor; however, the most common symptoms include:
+The symptoms of neuroblastoma are very different depending on the size, location and spread of the tumor.
+The most common symptoms include:

-• An abdominal mass, either felt during an examination or seen as a swollen abdomen
+• An abdominal (belly) mass, either felt during an exam or seen as a swollen abdomen

-• Anemia or bruising may be present if there is bone marrow involvement
+• Easy bleeding or bruising if bone marrow is involved

 • Fever